 At their core, the three types of building blocks share a common structure.
 For example, they share the same set of internal web parts.
 However, there are some fundamental differences in intent, usage expectations, governance (including how they are created), and how and which web parts you might use on each type of site.

 |Primary business objective

 When you want to broadcast a message, tell a story, share content for viewing (but not editing), or showcase services or people, you want a communication site.
 Communication site owners often want to include an engagement component - for example an "Ask Business Development" area on a site communicating information about business development.
-This is a great place to connect a Yammer group.
+This is a great place to connect a Yammer community.

 When you want to create a shared experience for a family of related sites—to discover related content by rolling up site activity and news, organize related sites so that they share a common navigation, and apply a common look and feel.

 ||All members are content authors who jointly create and edit content.